XiangWeiJiang/Document_Geometry_Dewarping/README.md

 - We use the same evaluation code as [DocUNet Benchmark](https://www3.cs.stonybrook.edu/~cvl/docunet.html) dataset on MS-SSIM (multi-scale SSIM) and LD (Local Distortion) based on Matlab 2018b (detail in test.m).

-- We use the same evaluation code as [DewarpNet](https://github.com/cvlab-stonybrook/DewarpNet) on CER (Chaacter Error Rate) and ED (Edit Distance)  based on Matlab 2018b.
+- We use the same evaluation code as [DewarpNet](https://github.com/cvlab-stonybrook/DewarpNet) on CER (Chaacter Error Rate) and ED (Edit Distance).

   ```
   cd result;python test.py